FDC-WuWeb/AECK-Net/README.md

 To evaluate metrics for the lung Dir-lab dataset, run test_DLmethods.py or test_ANTs.py located in the Lung/src/ directory.
 For testing the metrics on the brain MindBoggle-101 dataset, execute test.py within the Brain/AECK-Net/Teacher-test/ directory.
 Similarly, perform testing for the Student using Student-test in a similar manner.

+If you have any questions, you can contact us at: wuwenbin@126.com 849719419@qq.com, or raise the issue in the "Issues" section.